spacotto/spellbook/README.md

 >Checks if a character is printable, including space.

 ## Counters
-Given a set of data, these functions count the elements belonging to said set.
+Utility functions for counting elements within data structures.

 `ft_countdigits`
 >Given a signed number and its base, it counts the digits composing it.